 Also try, Backpacker’s World Travel offer packages like 29 days Melbourne to Cairns adventure for only $1719 including accommodation and tours and experiences up the East coast – you would probably be able to get cheaper last minute deals in person but this saves you money compared to buying each separately.
 Also try Peterpans Travel and Wicked Travel.

 Many hostels also do this, for example Nomads Backpacker Hostels offer a bed hopper pass and activity packages at their Mad Travel Shop.
 Base Backpacker Hostels also offer accommodation and activity packages, for example, their Airlie Beach package includes 2 nights accommodation, 2 meal and a drink deal and a trip to the Great Barrier Reef, this package saves you $60.
 The Greyhound buses also do packages combining a hop on hop off bus ticket and a pass for hostel accommodation.

 Enjoy the Great Outdoors and find the free things to do

-Luckily the saying that some of the best things in life are free is certainly true when traveling in Australia.
+Luckily the saying that some of the best things in life are free is certainly true when backpacking Australia.
 From the world’s oldest rainforest to the fascinating rock formations on the Great Ocean Road, the Blue Mountains and tropical Kakadu National Parks, to the majestic Ayers Rock or Uluru in Australia’s red center to the many gorgeous beaches up and down the coast, the seemingly never ending outback and luscious waterfalls you could never get bored of Australia’s stunning, unique and diverse natural beauty.

 This natural beauty is probably Australia’s best asset and most of it is usually free to go out, explore and enjoy in Oz’s enviable climate.
 (Sometimes the national parks charge a small fee of about $7 – $15 or car parking fees).